rkoz1/blog/content/english/blog/interview_with_cursor.md

 ### Great Start

-It started of great.
-After couple of simple interactions I was able to create a simple FastAPI project with basic Pydantic classes representing a basic investment portfolio (had to clarify to the AI what type of portfolio it is).
+It started off great.
+After couple of simple interactions I was able to create a simple Python project using FastAPI with basic Pydantic classes representing a basic investment portfolio (had to clarify to the AI what type of portfolio it is).

 ### Problem #1